chinzistor/StreamerQnA/README/config.md

 > Do not forget to include `oauth:` at the beginning!

 > [!WARNING]
-> Do not share your oAuth token!
+> Do not share your OAuth token!

 ## Spam filter configuration
 You can turn on `Spam filtering` by clicking the button next to it.